top of page

 2J7A0278_edited.jpg

 We’ve been writing for as long as we can remember.
-As kids, we split our time between figure skating and creating elaborate games with our sister Kasia, parents, pets, and best friends: blending make-believe with writing, painting and filmmaking.
+As kids, we split our time between figure skating and making up games with our sister Kasia, parents, pets, and best friends: blending make-believe with writing, painting and filmmaking.

-We’re incredibly proud (and still a little in awe) to have finished our debut novel.
-Now the only thing missing is a passionate agent who believes in this story as much as we do.
+We’re incredibly proud (and still a little in awe) to have finished our manuscript.
+Now the only thing missing is a passionate agent, who believes in this story as much as we do.
 Our biggest dream is to collaborate with the right agent and bring this book into readers’ hands.

 Where do you get the most inspired?